ammonshepherd/dump-docker-db/README.md

       date and seconds since Epoch.

 - Alternatively, you can use a '.env' file to hold the arguments.
-In this case all fields are required to be in the '.env' file.
+In this case all fields are required (except the `DB_FILENAME` field) to be in the '.env' file.
+    - If the `DB_FILENAME` option is not in the .env file, then the program generates the file name based on the date and the seconds since the Epoch.
     - The .env file should look like this:
     ```
     DOCKER_CONTAINER_NAME=container_name